 Is there a dress code?

 YES.
-The dress code is smart-business casual.
+The dress code is "smart business casual" (Google term for examples).
 No sweats or warm-up suits.
 No shorts.
 No pants with holes.
 No baseball caps.
 No sports gear.
 A pair of good walking shoes is recommended for one day.
 If desired, you can bring workout gear to utilize during your breaks.

 Can I bring my child?
 Is childcare provided?